NR-S4SUK3/Tessa-wp-bot/README.md

 ```
 Due to Userbot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Asena executives do not accept responsibility.
-By establishing the Asena, you are deemed to have accepted these responsibilities.

 ```